Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 Yelena’s fingers lightly grazed the faint scar on her wrist, a biting testament to Vesna’s raw power, and a nagging question lingered: Why didn’t Vesna finish it when she had the upper hand?

-Rozhkov sighed, the weight of decades evident.
+Rozhkov sighed, the weight of endless decades evident.
 “In Praxis, where my work began, I learned the value of patience and secrecy.
 When Zakharovna was in power, she forbade Aisyt’s progression.
 My students, however, saw its potential and pursued it clandestinely.”

 Yelena’s gaze sharpened.
 “You allowed it to continue under her nose?”